lidonis/Test-Desiderata/docs/index.md

 **Best Practice**: Write tests that clearly express their intent, using descriptive names to enhance understanding.

 ### Behavioral

-Tests should focus on the behavior and expected outcomes, rather than the implementation details, to ensure they remain relevant even when the underlying code changes.
+Tests must accurately reflect the behavior of the system under test.
+A change in the system's behavior should be reflected in a change in the test results.

-**Benefit**: Enhances the resilience of tests by ensuring they validate the correct behavior regardless of internal changes.
+**Benefit**: Aligns tests with the actual user requirements and expectations, ensuring that the software fulfills its intended purpose.

-**Trade-off**: Can be challenging to write behavioral tests for complex logic without inadvertently testing internal implementation.
+**Trade-off**: May require thorough understanding and documentation of expected behaviors, which can be complex and time-consuming to delineate.

-**Best Practice**: Use acceptance criteria and user stories as a guide to create tests that validate the external behavior of the system.
+**Best Practice**: Collaborate with stakeholders to define clear behavioral expectations.

 ### Structure-insensitive
-Tests should be structured in a way that does not depend on the specific implementation details, allowing for flexibility in how the code is organized.
+Tests should be unaffected by changes to the internal structure of the code.
+Refactoring that doesn't change functionality should not break tests.

-**Benefit**: Facilitates refactoring and changes in the codebase without necessitating extensive rewrites of the tests.
+**Benefit**: Ensures that tests remain valid and reliable even as the codebase evolves, reducing the risk of false negatives.

-**Trade-off**: May lead to tests that are less specific, potentially missing out on validating certain implementation aspects.
+**Trade-off**: May require additional effort to maintain tests that are decoupled from the implementation details.

-**Best Practice**: Focus on the outcomes and behaviors of the system rather than the specific structure of the code, ensuring tests remain valid as the code evolves.
+**Best Practice**: Focus on testing the public interface and behavior of the system rather than its internal structure.

 ### Automated
 Tests should be automated to ensure consistent execution and to reduce the manual effort required for testing.